 Setting the right saddle height is essential for comfort, efficiency and avoiding injury.
-Here we explain why it's important and how you can set your seat for the maximum combination of comfort and speed
+Here we explain why it's important and tell you how best to set your saddle height for the maximum combination of comfort and speed

 Do it yourself

 Kernow Physio’s Scott Tomkinson has been responsible for advising WorldTour teams.
-Here he describes a reliable method of how to set up your saddle height in the comfort of your own home.
+Below he elaborates on a reliable method of how to set up your saddle height in the comfort of your own home, which is similar to the first of two techniques demonstrated by Bespoke Cycling’s Ben Halim in the above video.

 “These could include a rider’s flexibility, leg length discrepancy or posture — which could include a number of things such as scoliosis, pelvic instability or medial foot arch collapse.”